top of page

 “I heard you.
 All of you, even … even,” she dropped into a whisper, “even papa.”

 Silence followed this statement.
 Rosanna and the two boys eyed Essa with some discomfort.
-And then a plate of steaming Solstice Cakes was born into their circle by their mama and everyone scrambled for one, hoping to be lucky enough to find the hidden shilling.
+And then a plate of steaming Solstice Cakes was borne into their circle by their mama and everyone scrambled for one, hoping to be lucky enough to find the hidden shilling.

 Later, after everyone else had tottered off to bed, adrenaline from the pageant performance finally fading, Essa’s mama came to her.
 She hadn’t tucked Essa in since she was Seb’s age, but Essa suffered her mama to pull up her coverlet and smooth her hair, secretly enjoying the attention.